 The life of a missionary is sometimes viewed as adventuresome and exotic.
 Many believers admire Adoniram Judson and his amazing ministry in Burma.
 Church members may envision missionaries in the same light as Dr. Livingstone as he explored the jungles of Africa.
 It is easy to get excited about smuggling Bibles across borders, planting new churches, discipling new believers, and evangelism!

-While there is adventure and excitement in reaching the nations for Christ, there are also difficult obstacles and trials set in days of mundane living.
+While missionaries often experience adventure and excitement reaching the nations for Christ, there are also difficult obstacles and trials set in days of mundane living.
 Missionaries are real people who face real issues.
 These issues can be unknown to or overlooked by supporting churches.
 It is through a Missionary Care program that missionaries receive the help and support they need.
 Missionary care helps prevent missionaries from becoming burned out and returning home prematurely.

 What Is Missionary Care: Why Is It Important?

 Missionary care is the spiritual, emotional, mental, and physical support which missionaries receive from their home churches and mission agencies throughout their ministry.
 It is critical to their overall success and health.
 Unfortunately, the missionary may find it difficult to ask for needed help because of an unrealistic image of missionaries by some.

 Challenges that missionaries face can include adapting to a new culture and learning a new language.
 Even climate changes can have an impact.
 Living in a foreign country can be extremely challenging spiritually, emotionally, mentally, and physically.
 Missionaries may feel disconnected from their sending churches.
 Whether living in a sprawling metropolis or in a remote location, loneliness and discouragement are very common.
 Some missionaries face depression and disappointment, sometimes leaving the field overwhelmed and struggling.